YeeChuen/time-series-visualize/README.md

 `docker build -t boston-bioprocess-app .`

-4. OR you if you have set up ENV variables as shown above, you can simply pull from docker, this way build is not required.
+4. OR you if you have set up Postgresql with ENV variables as shown above, you can simply pull from docker, this way build is not required.

 `docker pull yeechuen/yct-bpp`